software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 ### `lib.cairo`

-It is the root of the package tree and ***must*** be placed inside `src` folder.
+It is the root of the package tree, and it ***must*** be placed inside `src` folder.
 Here you can define functions, declare used modules, etc.

 ```cairo title="lib.cairo"
 mod my_module;